Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 • Assists with cases previously eligible for D-Rate funding.

-The DMH Specialized Foster Care (SFC) Supervisor (or his/her designee) is the primary point of contact for mental health issues on the CSAT team.
+The DMH Specialized Foster Care (SFC) Supervisor (or their designee) is the primary point of contact for mental health issues on the CSAT team.
 The DMH/SFC Supervisor:

-• Reviews and screens all referrals that come to the co-located programs
+• Reviews all referrals that come to the co-located programs

 • Assigns cases to clinicians within the program